HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 # Reporting bugs

-VFD SWMR is still under development, so we expect that you will encounter bugs.
+VFD SWMR is still under development, so it is possible that you will encounter bugs.
 Please report them, along with any performance or design issues you encounter.